gigaai/docs/standalone/api.md

 $bot->answer('hi', 'Hi [first_name]!');
 ```

-Now, try to change both parameter, go to `https://domain.com/giga-messenger-bot/public/seeder.php` again and experience it yourself.
+Now, try to change both parameters, go to `https://domain.com/giga-messenger-bot/public/seeder.php` again and experience it yourself.

 > Each time you make a change.
 You should make a request to your `seeder.php` to invoke `$bot->answer()` method.
 Of course, you can rename that file if you want.
-Please don't use `$bot->answer()` in `index.php` cause it will make an infinite loop.
+Please don't use `$bot->answer()` in `index.php` because it will make an infinite loop.

 <a name="sending-message"></a>
 ## Sending Message